dataopskenn/dockerized-ingestion/README.md

 # dockerized-ingestion
-dockerized data ingestion to a database with - docker - python and - linux shell scripts
+dockerized data ingestion to a database with:
+- docker
+- python and
+- linux shell scripts